How To Start A Blog Online In 2017 (And Even Make Money Blogging)

 Point is this.
 We’ve been starting blogs both for fun and to make money blogging for over a decade now, and we’ve learned a ton along the way.
 We’ve also made more mistakes than I’d like to admit — like starting a “free” blog hosted on another domain (you mean GetYourKidtoSleep.WordPress.com wasn’t a catchy URL?) and paying other people to design our blog when we could get a professional theme for free and have it up in just minutes.

-The good news is we’re going to show you how to avoid all of our mistakes, so you can learn how to start a blog online in 3 easy steps.
-We’ll show you the easiest way to start a blog in 2016.
+The good news is we’re going to show you how to avoid all of our mistakes, so you can learn how to create a blog online in 3 easy steps.
+We’ll show you the easiest way to start a blog in 2017.
 You’ll be able to get your blog up and ready for action in just 15 minutes or less!

 Ready to get started?
 Let’s do this!